espruino/BangleApps/apps/gpsmagcourse/README.md

-# GPS Compass heading switcher
+# GPS Compass course switcher
 The GPS course and speed is calculated by the difference of positions.
 However GPS position is noisy and prone to jump around.
 This results in randomly jumping GPS course values when speed is slow or standing still.
-So in these cases a user might want to get his moving direction from a compass instead.
+So in these cases a user might want to get the moving direction from a compass instead.
-This is why this app replaces the GPS heading with the compass heading when the speed is slower then 6 km/h (threshold is configurable, see settings).
+This is why this app replaces the GPS course with the compass heading when the speed is slower then 6 km/h (threshold is configurable, see settings).

 ## Important Notes
 * **Watch orientation**